-Quickstart: Access Azure AD logs with the Microsoft Graph API
+Quickstart: Access Microsoft Entra logs with the Microsoft Graph API

-With the information in the Azure AD sign-ins log, you can figure out what happened if a sign-in of a user failed.
-This quickstart shows how to you can access the sign-ins log using the Graph API.
+With the information in the Microsoft Entra sign-in logs, you can figure out what happened if a sign-in of a user failed.
+This quickstart shows you how to access the sign-in log using the Microsoft Graph API.

 To complete the scenario in this quickstart, you need:

-- Access to an Azure AD tenant - If you don't have access to an Azure AD tenant, see Create your Azure free account today.
+- Access to a Microsoft Entra tenant: If you don't have access to a Microsoft Entra tenant, see Create your Azure free account today.

 Perform a failed sign-in

-The goal of this step is to create a record of a failed sign-in in the Azure AD sign-ins log.
+The goal of this step is to create a record of a failed sign-in in the Microsoft Entra sign-in log.

-Sign in to your Azure portal as Isabella Simonsen using an incorrect password.
+Sign in to the Microsoft Entra admin center as Isabella Simonsen using an incorrect password.

-Wait for 5 minutes to ensure that you can find a record of the sign-in in the sign-ins log.
-For more information, see Activity reports.
+Wait for 5 minutes to ensure that you can find a record of the sign-in in the sign-in log.

 Find the failed sign-in

-This section provides you with the steps to get information about your sign-in using the Graph API.
+This section provides the steps to locate the failed sign-in attempt using the Microsoft Graph API.